Indoor Plant Care for Beginners

 Pothos (Devils Ivy)

-Pick this if: You learn by visible signals and want fast response loops.
+Pick this if: You want visible feedback and quick growth signals.

 View care guide

-Avoid if: You tend to water frequently out of habit.
+Avoid if: You tend to water on a fixed schedule without checking soil.

 View care guide